panospd/gitter/README.md

 ## Fetch from remote

-### You fetch from remote by simply executing the fetch command.
+### You can fetch from remote by simply executing the fetch command.
 You can do it by simply typing fetch or fch and execute

 ## Undo changes